stelzinga/MF/Management_Framework-Appendix.md

 - Data is not always available at the time of writing a Report.

 ### Management Report
-The Management Report focusses on the Managerial 7.
+The Management Report focuses on Revenue, Cost, Risk and the Run and Change that achieved it.
 There are different ways to report the various facts, depending on:
 a.
 Frequency at which Report is needed
 b.
 Frequency at which data is produced
 c.
 Need for that data to be reported.